vuongducphuong/documentation/content/applications/finance/accounting/reporting/customize.rst

 Custom reports
 ==============

-Odoo comes with a powerful and easy-to-use reporting framework.
+Leansoft comes with a powerful and easy-to-use reporting framework.
 The engine allows you to create new reports, such as **tax reports**, or **balance sheets** and **income statements** with **specific groupings** and **layouts**.